uihilab/Flood-Event-Data-Specification/README.md

 ## Citation
 If you use the specification or flood event inventory please cite the following publication:

-Haltas, I., Yildirim, E., Oztas, F., Demir I. (2020) A Comprehensive Flood Event Data Specification and Inventory: 1930-2020 Turkey Case Study.
-TBD.
+Haltas, I., Yildirim, E., Oztas, F., & Demir, I. (2021).
+A comprehensive flood event specification and inventory: 1930–2020 Turkey case study.
+International Journal of Disaster Risk Reduction, 56, 102086.

 ## Feedback